Fed's Kashkari unveils plan to tackle 'too big to fail' banks and funds

 But the Minneapolis Fed proposal argues there is still a 67 percent chance of bailouts happening again over the next century.
 Kashkari's plan would reduce the likelihood to roughly 9 percent, according to the proposal.

 Banks with more than $250 billion in assets would be subject to the proposed rule.
-That group includes Bank of America Corp , JPMorgan Chase & Co, Wells Fargo & CO and Citigroup, among others.
+That group includes Bank of America Corp (BAC.N), JPMorgan Chase & Co (JPM.N), Wells Fargo & CO (WFC.N) and Citigroup (C.N), among others.

 The Treasury would play a role in implementing the rule.
 If a bank or fund is above the asset threshold but the Treasury Secretary does not certify that it is not "systemically important," it would face even tougher requirements.